 RAMS is a philanthropic organization at the University of Missouri whose purpose is to raise money and provide service for the MS Institute of Mid-Missouri.
 We were established in 1993, and run from October to February of each year.

 RAMS hosts events throughout the month of February each year to raise money.
 In 2022 we raised over $160,000, which was all donated to the MS Institute of Mid-Missouri.

 WHO ARE WE?

-We are a steering committee comprised of 40 University of Missouri Students and two advisors, making us the largest student-run organization at Mizzou.
-Our organization is housed in the University of Missouri's Truman School of Public Affairs.
+We are a steering committee comprised of 40 University of Missouri Students and two advisors, making us the largest student-run philanthropic organization at Mizzou.
+Our organization is housed in the University of Missouri's School of Health Professions.

 DONATE TO RAMS

 Any amount you are able to donate will make a difference in the lives of people living with multiple sclerosis in Mid-Missouri.
 The money we raise goes to the MS Institute of Mid-Missouri, and is used to help fund projects like ramps, installing grab bars, purchasing wheelchairs, cooling vests, and daily necessities for those living with multiple sclerosis.